-Postmenopausal progesterone levels tend to be lower because the reproductive years are complete.
-Women are no longer experiencing a fluctuation of their progesterone and estrogen hormones, and the signs and symptoms of hormonal imbalance are, usually, reduced considerably.
-Nevertheless, symptoms may still be present when women are postmenopausal, and women need to be vigilant against this as it could add disruption to their life.
+Progesterone is a hormone that plays a major role in reproduction, so it makes sense for progesterone levels to be lower during postmenopause, because the reproductive years are complete.
+Once postmenopause is reached, women are no longer experiencing a fluctuation of their progesterone and estrogen hormones, so their signs and symptoms of hormonal imbalance are usually reduced considerably.
+Nevertheless, symptoms may still be present when women are postmenopausal, and women need to be vigilant against this, since it could add disruptions to their life.

-Postmenopause is the stage that women enter, on average, when they are in their sixties.
-It follows menopause, and during postmenopause menstruation is no longer occurring and the ovaries no longer release eggs.
+Postmenopause is the stage that women enter around their early sixties.
+It follows menopause, and during this phase, menstruation is no longer occurring and the ovaries no longer release eggs.
 Postmenopausal progesterone levels are normally very low, roughly 1ng/ml.

 They are typically low because women are no longer in their reproductive stage.
-Thus, their bodies are no longer preparing for pregnancy, which means that the same quantity of progesterone and estrogen hormones is not required.
-For example, during pregnancy and before a woman gives birth progesterone hormones drop dramatically.
+Thus, their bodies are no longer preparing for pregnancy, and this means that the same quantity of progesterone and estrogen hormones is not required.

-How can the Side Effects Postmenopausal Progesterone Levels be Treated?
+How Can the Side Effects of Postmenopausal Progesterone Levels Be Treated?

-If women are experiencing adverse side effect of postmenopausal progesterone levels they should ensure they are living a healthy lifestyle, and have a healthy body.
-There are a number of things that women can do in order to increase their health levels, for example:
+If women are experiencing any adverse side effects of postmenopausal progesterone levels, they should ensure they are living a healthy lifestyle, and have a healthy body.
+There are a number of things that women can do in order to increase their overall health, for example:

 - Eat a healthy and varied diet filled with fruits, vegetables, and whole grain fibers

-- Take regular exercise, it is recommended to do half an hour a day, five times a week
+- Exercise regularly; it is recommended to do half an hour a day, five times a week

-- Sleep for between seven and eight hours a night in order to keep refreshed
+- Sleep for between 7 and 8 hours a night in order to wake feeling refreshed

 - Don’t smoke